csbg/SplineOmics/docs/articles/get_started.md

     filename = "databases.tsv"
 )
 ```

-Per default the file is placed in the current working directory, which
-is the root dir of the R project.

 To run ORA, the downloaded database file has to be loaded as a
 dataframe.
 Further, optionally, the clusterProfiler parameters and the